beginning of content

 What causes thunderstorm asthma?

 Thunderstorm asthma happens when pollen grains are drawn up into the clouds as a thunderstorm forms.
 The pollen grains absorb water, swell and burst open.
-Particles containing pollen allergens are released, and the wind can push these tiny particles down to ground level where they can be inhaled.
+Particles containing pollen allergens are released.
+The wind can push these tiny particles down to ground level, where they can be breathed in.

 When should I see my doctor?